 For Mortgagors in default, the Authority actively seeks alternatives to foreclosure.
-The Authority through its subservicer DMI follows the loss mitigation procedures of the relevant Mortgage Loan insurer, guarantor or investor.
+The Authority, through DMI, follows the loss mitigation procedures of the relevant Mortgage Loan insurer, guarantor or investor.
 The Authority, through DMI, refers all Mortgagors in default to HUD-approved counseling agencies for assistance.
-From time to time, HUD evaluates loss mitigation efforts by loan servicers.
-HUD assigns a tier ranking of one to four, with one being the highest ranking.
-DMI's most recent ranking as a loan servicer is Tier 1.
 See APPENDIX I-"INSURANCE AND GUARANTEE PROGRAMS; FORECLOSURE-FHA Insurance."